Donna Qualters, Director, firstname.lastname@example.org

 Lindsay Cullen, Research Assistant, firstname.lastname@example.org

-Lindsay is a graduate student at the Harvard Graduate School of Education, where she is earning her master’s degree in Higher Education.
+Lindsay recently graduated from the Harvard Graduate School of Education with an Ed.M. in Higher Education.
 She received her bachelor’s degree in History from Bates College in 2013.
-After obtaining her master’s, Lindsay anticipates a career in college-level administration.
+Lindsay is interested in pursuing a career in college-level administration, with a particular interest in institutional advancement.

 Sarah Serrano, Undergraduate Assistant, firstname.lastname@example.org